flmel/near-testnet-faucet/README.md

 #### deploy:
 `near deploy --wasmFile PATH_TO.wasm --accountId ACCOUNT_YOU_HAVE_KEYS_FOR`

-Alternatively, you can make use of `near dev deploy` or the included bash script at `./scripts/build-deploy.sh`
+Alternatively, you can make use of `near dev deploy`

 #### Brief overview of the contracts functions